-For New Developments and/or Individual New Buildings or Major Retrofits, Require Compliance with Voluntary Section of Building Code, or Request Specific Energy Performance Rating/Measures as Part of Land Use and/or Building Permit.
+For New Developments and/or Individual New Buildings or Major Retrofits, Pursue Compliance with Voluntary Section of Building Code, or Request Specific Energy Performance Rating/Measures as Part of Land Use and/or Building Permit.

 In 2010, a 15% residential efficiency part of the building code was not approved by the NC Building Council, instead this code was considered to be voluntary and included as Appendix 4 to the 2012 NC Energy Conservation Code.
 The Carrboro Board of Aldermen is seeking statutory authority to pilot making Appendix 4 mandatory.
-In the absence of this authority, or if a different approach is chosen, other approaches could be followed to pursue energy efficiency in new buildings beyond the current minimum code requirements.
+Other approaches could be followed to pursue energy efficiency in new buildings beyond the current minimum code requirements.

 Implementation Healthier buildings (better air handling and moisture control) Opportunities Lower carbon emissions.
 Lower utility bills for occupants.
 Implementation Additional Town staff time.
 Challenges Statutory authority, or voluntary compliance from developers/builders Resources Needed Town staff to expand Building Code implementation and/or work with (human and material) Triangle Green Building Council to develop checklist and form of recognition.
 Anticipated Cost No significant cost anticipated Leadership Town staff, potentially with support from Planning Board Partners Triangle Green Building Council Time Frame Exploration could begin immediately.
-For a higher probability of moving forward, either a Sustainability Coordinator or championing by the county or another entity will likely be needed.
+Identifying a champion will likely be needed.
 Fit with Items Pursuing 50% reduction Next Step(s) TBD Evaluation Criteria Number of buildings affected.
 Reductions in metered utility energy usage and energy intensity (energy use per square foot)